ebardelli/website/content/posts/2025-03-21-technical-aspects-of-redrawing-school-attendance-boundaries.md

 The Census Bureau develops census blocks as the smallest statistical unit bounded

-> by roads, streams, and railroad tracks, and by nonvisible boundaries such as property lines, city limits, school district, county limits, and short line-of-sight extensions of roads" ([U.S. Census Bureau](https://www.census.gov/newsroom/blogs/random-samplings/2011/07/what-are-census-blocks.html)).
+> by roads, streams, and railroad tracks, and by nonvisible boundaries such as property lines, city limits, school district, county limits, and short line-of-sight extensions of roads ([U.S. Census Bureau](https://www.census.gov/newsroom/blogs/random-samplings/2011/07/what-are-census-blocks.html)).

 Building upon this established foundation, we leveraged these pre-defined blocks to avoid the time-consuming task of dividing the city into geographical units ourselves.
 This approach not only saved considerable development time but also provided boundaries that residents could intuitively recognize.